Jeff Phelps is in his fourth year as an assistant coach with the Golden Gophers. He coaches the defensive line.

 Phelps is a graduate of Crete-Monee High School, where he was a three-sport standout, earning seven letters - football (2), wrestling (2), track and field (3).

-He is married to the former Tyla Turner.
-The couple has a son, Carsen, and a daughter, Harlyn.
+He and his wife Tyla have a son, Carsen, and a daughter, Harlyn.

 THE PHELPS FILE